DevExpress/Blazor/README.md

 Check out this [demo in live](https://demos.devexpress.com/blazor/).

+# Examples

+DevExpress Blazor components are shipped with GitHub feature-based examples.
+Refer to [examples.md](examples.md) for more information.

 # Version compatibility

 The following table describes the version compatibility of .NET Core 3.0 Preview and the DevExpress.Blazor NuGet package: